kpierczy/bash-utils/lib/scripting/parseargs/readme.md

     function/script and in contrast to positional arguments always begin with a hyphenh. "parseargs" uses standard GNU `getopt` convention for defining optional arguments (in fact it uses `getopt` underthehood)

     3) environmental arguments (envs) - as we all know bash has very poor namespacing capabilities.
-This mean that variables from the caller's context are visible in the context of the called function unless they are explicitly hidden by the definition with the matching name in the function's body.
+This means that variables from the caller's context are visible in the context of the called function unless they are explicitly hidden by the definition with the matching name in the function's body.
 It is often a pain in the neck for programmers working with more robust languages than bash scripting language.
 However there are situatuions where such a feature may be